sinabaghal/sample-code-bash-scripting-/README.md

 Bash scripting can significantly streamline your data science and machine learning projects.

-Consider a dataset \( X \) on which you want to apply a series of structurally similar algorithms, $\text{Alg}_1, \text{Alg}_2, \ldots, \text{Alg}_m$.
+Consider a dataset $X$ on which you want to apply a series of structurally similar algorithms, $\text{Alg}_1, \text{Alg}_2, \ldots, \text{Alg}_m$.
 By "structurally similar," I mean that these algorithms share substantial similarities in their hyperparameters, such as their inputs.
 For example, tree-based algorithms for tabular datasets—like XGBoost, Random Forest, and CatBoost—have similar hyperparameters, including `num_estimators` and `max_depth`.
 The outputs typically include figures, spreadsheets, logs (which can record errors during execution), F1 scores, and more.

 Consider the scenario where you want to use the aforementioned tree-based algorithms to explore a range of hyperparameters on dataset $X$ for a classification task, and you need to save all resulting outputs in a designated directory.
 Common issues arise in this process: